French regulator clears Fosun's improved Club Med bid

-PARIS (Reuters) - The French AMF market regulator said on Tuesday that it had cleared an improved bid by Chinese conglomerate Fosun for holiday group Club Mediterranee.
+PARIS, Oct 14 (Reuters) - The French AMF market regulator said on Tuesday that it had cleared an improved bid by Chinese conglomerate Fosun for holiday group Club Mediterranee .

 The regulator said in a statement that it would provide a timetable for the offer at a later date.